sunpho84/SUNphi/README.md

     // Tensor kind: list of tensor components
     // - RwCol is meant to be a "row color" index
     //   (number of colors is specified at configure time)
+    // - Compl is a pair, accessed through real and imag, or reim with either 0 or 1
     // - Spin is an alias for CnSpin (column spin)
-    // - Compl is a pair, accessed through real and imag, or reim with either 0 or 1
     // - Spacetime is internally marked as a "DYNAMIC" component using MyTk=TensKind<RwCol,Compl,CnCol,Spacetime,Spin,MyComp>;

-    // Tensor type: list of component + fundamental type using MyTens=Tens<MyTk,double>;
+    // Tensor type: list of components + fundamental type using MyTens=Tens<MyTk,double>;

     // Provided size for dynamic component "Spacetime"